USDx stablecoin Price Reaches $1.00 on Major Exchanges (USDX)

 According to CryptoCompare, “USDX is a stablecoin, pegged to the US dollar in a 1:1 ratio.
 It is backed by LHT – the core cryptocurrency of USDX Wallet.
 USDX can be quickly and with no fees exchanged to LHT via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 USDX Wallet is a blockchain-based transfer money mobile app that enables instant transactions with no borders, intermediaries and fees.
 The USDX Wallet app guarantees multi-level security for all transactions and instant transfers of assets by username, phone number or QR code.
 USDX Wallet is based on the exclusive Lighthouse Blockchain.
 This blockchain is built using tried-and-tested Graphene technology, which provides stability, security and high performance (100,000 transactions per second).
 To access the USDX whitepaper, please click here. “

-It is usually not presently possible to buy alternative cryptocurrencies such as USDx stablecoin directly using U.S. dollars.
-Investors seeking to acquire USDx stablecoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDx stablecoin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as USDx stablecoin directly using U.S. dollars.
+Investors seeking to acquire USDx stablecoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDx stablecoin using one of the exchanges listed above.

 Receive News & Updates for USDx stablecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDx stablecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.